 You Gotta Know These Ancient Philosophers

-Socrates (c.
+- Socrates (c.
 469 BC–399 BC) We have no writings from Socrates’s own hand, and know about him largely from the dialogues of his student Plato.
 Proclaiming his own ignorance of all things, Socrates went around Athens engaging in question-and-answer sessions to search for truths or draw out contradictions (the “Socratic method”).
-The Athenian state disapproved of his conduct, and he was put on trial for corrupting the city’s youth, which led to his death by drinking hemlock.
+The Athenian state disapproved of his conduct; he was put on trial for corrupting the city’s youth, and sentenced to death by drinking hemlock.
 Socrates’ trial, imprisonment, and death are recounted in Plato’s Apology, Crito, and Phaedo, respectively.

-Thales (c.
+- Thales (c.
 620 BC–546 BC) Thales was a pre-Socratic thinker from the Greek colony of Miletus who many consider to be the “first philosopher.”
 Rejecting mythical explanations of the universe’s nature, he believed that the first principle of all existence, the natural element from which all things emerged, was water.
-Thales was also a civil engineer and mathematician, and is credited with discovering that any triangle whose hypotenuse is the diameter of a circle must be a right triangle.
+Thales was also a civil engineer and mathematician, and is credited with discovering that if a circle goes through all three vertices of a triangle and one side of the triangle is a diameter of the circle, then the triangle is a right triangle.
 He is sometimes thought of as the founder of a “Milesian school” of philosophy, whose other members include Anaximander and Anaximenes.

-This article was contributed by NAQT writer Matt Jackson.
+This article was contributed by NAQT writer Matthew Jackson.